120 Ml Water To Cups

 Understanding this conversion has a wide range of applications:

-• Scientific Experiments: In laboratories and scientific research, accurate measurements are paramount.
+• Scientific Experiments: In laboratories and scientific research, accurate measurements are essential.
 Converting between milliliters and cups can be necessary when using different measuring tools or when comparing data obtained using different measurement systems.

 • Medication Dosage: Some liquid medications are measured in milliliters.
 Understanding the conversion to cups can be vital in ensuring accurate dosage, especially when using household measuring tools in the absence of more precise equipment.